-NWTF Hunting Heritage Banquet being held at Potomac State
+Hunting Heritage Banquet being held at Potomac State Feb.
+24

-In conjunction with the National Wild Turkey Federation (NWTF), Potomac State College of West Virginia University will hold their 1st Annual Hunting Heritage Banquet on Wednesday, February 25 at the Davis Conference Center.
+In conjunction with the National Wild Turkey Federation (NWTF), the Tink Smith Collegiate Chapter at Potomac State College of West Virginia University will hold their 2nd Annual Hunting Heritage Banquet on Wednesday, February 24 at the Davis Conference Center.
 Doors will open at 6 p.m. with dinner beginning at 7:30 p.m.

 The tentative menu for the banquet includes: breaded stuffed chicken breast with gravy or sliced top round of beef with gravy, mashed potatoes, green beans, tossed salad, and dessert.

 Additionally, there will be a silent auction and live auction during the evening with several firearms available.
-Numerous articles from Tink’s own photography collection and items from the NWTF will also be available.
-Anyone wanting to donate items for the auctions can do so by contacting Jeff Jones, club advisor and associate professor at the College at 304-788-6986 or at email@example.com .
+Anyone wanting to donate items for the auctions can do so by contacting Jeff Jones, club advisor and associate professor at the College at 304-788-6986 or at email@example.com.

-Reservations are required and can be made by contacting Jones by Thursday, Feb.
-19. Corporate table packages are also available.
-For cost and more information, click here.
+Reservations are required and can be made by contacting Jones at 304-788-6986 by Thursday, Feb.
+18 or by clicking here.